Le Moyne Dolphins: First plan to move to Division I

 On September 15, 1997, Le Moyne announced it would begin the process of reclassification to Division I by applying for membership in the Metro Atlantic Athletic Conference (MAAC).
 Tom O'Neil, the college's treasurer and vice president of finance, estimated the move to the MAAC would cost approximately $800,000 over the following three years.
 In October, the board of trustees approved the decision to apply for membership in the MAAC and transition to Division I athletics.
 However, the MAAC added new members Marist and Rider in 1997, and did not have amy plans for further expansion at that time.
 In early 2000, Le Moyne athletic director Dick Rockwell said the school would not transition to Division I as an independent and would remain in Division II, until a Division I home conference was found.

 In February 2003, Le Moyne announced that its plan to move to Division I had been abandoned.
 Despite the travel burdens, Dick Rockwell noted that the Northeast-10 Conference was extremely competitive and the top rated academic conference in Division II.
 The majority of its schools had mission statements similar to that of Le Moyne.
 Vice-president of student development Shawn L. Ward noted that new NCAA rules requiring a transitional period before full Division I membership could be attained coupled with the MAAC's lack of interest in expansion made it unlikely Le Moyne would leave Division II.
 MAAC commissioner Richard J. Ensor confirmed that the league had not recently discussed expansion and that there would be no interest in adding a new member that was not already a Division I institution.
 A transition to Division I as an independent would have been an arduous journey for Le Moyne, and there would have been no guarantee of MAAC membership at the end of that road.
-Rockwell estimated the annual cost increase to be competitive in Division I to be $2.5 million compared with the ahtletic department's then current Division II budget.
+Rockwell estimated the annual cost increase to be competitive in Division I to be $2.5 million compared with the athletic department's then current Division II budget.
 In addition, Ward noted some of Le Moyne's facilities would need to be upgraded in order to meet Division I standards.